dynamsoft-docs/license-server-docs/selfhosting/LTSonWindows.md

 > If you changed the port during installation, you should use that port instead.

-If you see the following page showing up, then the server is installed correctly.
+If you the following page shows up, then the server is installed correctly.

 ![LTS-on-Windows-001]({{site.assets}}imgs/ltsonwin-001.png)

 ## Install IIS

-> This step assumes
+> This step assumes that IIS has been

 Go to ServerManager / Dashboard / Add and follow the screenshots below to add IIS web server.